 The Waimate Folk Festival is held every Queen’s Birthday Weekend (to include the first Monday in June) at Gunns Camp near Waimate, South Canterbury.
 Although small, the festival has been steadily growing in popularity since it began in 1994.
 Whitestone is a great occasion for performers of all ages and skills, from the beginner to the seasoned professional.

-The informal policy is that performers, usually all South Islanders (although this is not a prerequisite), fit in well to the special ambience of this unique event by being willing and available to the festival in general.
+Performers are drawn from those attending, creating the special ambience of this unique event.
 The friendliness and fun experienced by all of the 120 or so maximum participants is valued by many who return year after year.

 Registration includes three nights accommodation (or camping, for the hardy) and continuous entertainment and workshops from Saturday morning to Sunday evening (and the wee hours of Monday).